apos/kstars_scripts/stellarmate/Readme.md

         ${TARGET_KSTARS}../../opt/ekoslive ${TARGET_BACKUP}/. \

-Now you can test to overtake your old setup
+Now you can test to overtake your old setup.
+The --dry-run option does only a testrun.
+Carefully check the output.

         mkdir -p ${TARGET_KSTARS}.config
         mkdir -p ${TARGET_KSTARS}.local/share/kstars